Verizon Communications Inc (VZ) Com Stk USD0.10

 Verizon's debt pile is eye-watering too.
 That's a result of spending listed as "wireless licences."
 Simply put, governments licence out chunks of the electromagnetic spectrum (think 5G) to telecoms groups to run their networks on, and they charge a pretty penny.

 The group may not have put its chequebook away just yet either, with the proposed $20bn acquisition of Frontier Communications.
 Integrating Frontier’s infrastructure into its own network could also help accelerate its fibre buildout.
-But it should be noted that the deal still requires approval by Frontier’s shareholders.
+But it should be noted that the deal still requires regulatory approval.

-For now, the 6.2% forward dividend yield looks well covered so we don't have any immediate concerns.
+For now, the 7.0% forward dividend yield looks well covered despite the outlook for cash flows coming in a little weaker than expected.
 But reducing debt is going to be a priority when capex reduces to more normal levels, at least in the near term.

 The valuation isn't too demanding, and we can certainly see how the mammoth cash flows and healthy yield are attractive prospects.
 But we would urge caution.
 While the use of debt has helped boost returns for equity holders, it can be a double-edged sword if profits struggle, and no returns are guaranteed.